Precise Runtime Analysis for Plateau Functions: Abstract

 \section{Abstract}

-To gain a better theoretical understanding of how evolutionary algorithms (EAs) cope with plateaus of constant fitness, we propose the $n$-dimensional $\plateau_k$ function as natural benchmark and analyze how simple EAs optimize it.
+To gain a better theoretical understanding of how evolutionary algorithms (EAs) cope with plateaus of constant fitness, we propose the $n$-dimensional $\plateau_k$ function as natural benchmark and analyze how different variants of the $(1 + 1)$~EA optimize it.
 The $\plateau_k$ function has a plateau of second-best fitness in a ball of radius $k$ around the optimum.
-As evolutionary algorithm, we regard the \OPO using an arbitrary unbiased mutation operator.
-Denoting by $\alpha$ the random number of bits flipped in an application of this operator and assuming $\Pr[\alpha = 1] = \omega(n^{-\frac{1}{2k - 2}})$, we show the surprising result that for all constant $k \ge 2$ the runtime $T$ satisfies
+As evolutionary algorithm, we regard the $(1 + 1)$~EA using an arbitrary unbiased mutation operator.
+Denoting by $\alpha$ the random number of bits flipped in an application of this operator and assuming that $\Pr[\alpha = 1]$ has at least some small sub-constant value, we show the surprising result that for all constant $k \ge 2$, the runtime~$T$ follows a distribution close to the geometric one with success probability equal to the probability to flip between $1$ and $k$ bits divided by the size of the plateau.
+Consequently, the expected runtime is the inverse of this number, and thus only depends on the probability to flip between $1$ and $k$ bits, but not on other characteristics of the mutation operator.
+Our result also implies that the optimal mutation rate for standard bit mutation here is approximately~$k/(en)$.

-where the $r(t)$ term becomes negligible when $t = \omega(\sqrt{n}\log(n))$.
-This implies that the expected optimization time of this algorithm is

-that is, the size of the plateau times the expected waiting time for an iteration flipping between $1$ and $k$ bits.
-Our result also implies that the optimal mutation rate for standard bit mutation here is approximately~$k/en$.
 Our main analysis tool is a combined analysis of the Markov chains on the search point space and on the Hamming level space, an approach that promises to be useful also for other plateau problems.